curtischen03/BerkeleyWPC/README.md

 On mobile, shrinked navbar elements do not work properly Tab name is mantine next.js template
-Home button will go to roster but navbar remains on home Change hero content to be "Berkeley WPC will be competing in the 2026 National League."
-Make logo bigger
+Home button will go to roster but navbar remains on home Make logo bigger